Idearia/wp-tests/README.md

-Defines the class `WordPressTestCase` to do PHPUnit tests in WordPress, with logging support.
+Defines the class `WordPressTestCase` to do PHPUnit tests in WordPress, and the trait `Loggable` to provide logging support.

+The `Loggable` trait can be used in vanilla PHP, without WordPress

 # Usage